 - Technology is your friend – While there is no app that will actually nurse your baby for you, there is one that will help you find places that are breastfeeding-friendly.
 Technically that should be anywhere and at any time, but if you feel awkward nursing in public or would like to find somewhere that will actually welcome you and your nursling, check out http://mobile.bravadodesigns.com/ to find a breastfeeding friendly location near you, add your favorite breastfeeding friendly location, and rate, comment, and share locations with other breastfeeding mamas.

 Travel with a breastfed baby, especially an exclusively breastfed baby, is probably the least amount of effort you could make in ensuring your baby is well-fed while you’re traveling.
-No bottles or feeding gear to pack or wash means less work for everyone, but you will still need to be present.
+No bottles or feeding gear to pack or wash means less work for everyone, but you still need to be present.
 If you’re hoping for or expecting to have some nights off, you’ll have to bring your pump and some bottles.
 Travel with a breast pump is still totally doable (no thanks to the TSA), but obviously not as convenient.